 In most cases warehouses, industrial space, office buildings situations use the commercial lease agreement.
 Individuals, groups, or other business enterprises can become a tenant.
 The commercial lease defines those in wide categories.

-- Retail and Restaurant Space- Located in buildings or stand-alone building this structure has shopping centers, strip malls, and regular malls formats.
-Classified as fast food restaurant, specialty eateries, chain stores, independents, or clothing stores it serves the public and the building often becomes part of the branding.
+- Retail and Restaurant Space- Located in buildings or stand-alone buildings this structure has shopping centers, strip malls, and regular mall formats.
+Classified as fast-food restaurants, specialty eateries, chain stores, independents, or clothing stores it serves the public, and the building often becomes part of the branding.

 - Specialized Spaces - Other commercial space that uses commercial lease consist of medical clinics and hotels.